lkoepsel/AVR_C/README.md

 ## Serial Interface
 [Simple Serial Communications with AVR libc](https://appelsiini.net/2011/simple-usart-with-avr-libc/) Works well, integrated into avr-gcc to enable using printf, puts, and getchar.
 Uses polling, which will blocking, works well to 250000 baud.

 The Makefile uses 250000 baud, it is fast and error-free.
-My recommended serial monitor is [CoolTerm](https://freeware.the-meiers.org/).
+My recommended GUI serial monitor is [CoolTerm](https://freeware.the-meiers.org/).
 Read [here](https://wellys.com/posts/serial_applications/) for more information.

 The example *serialio_readline* provides a *readline* example to understand how to read a line from the serial console and break the line into tokens or words.

+If you are in a command line environment *(CLI)*, I recommend using [*tio*](https://github.com/tio/tio).
 ## Multitasking
 There are four multitasking examples in the *examples* folder.
 Only one of them will be incorporated into the Library.
 The goal of each example is to explore the possible approaches for multitasking.
 * **multi_struct** Based on *oneline*, this version uses a struct to contain the details as to the tasks to be performed.
 This version will be ultimately integrated into the AVR_C Library.
 I will continue to evolve *multi_struct* as I have several specific projects which require a particular version of multitasking.